Mashashi/flashcard/README.md

 * If you don't make a valid selection you will see the message invalid selection on the status bar and the flashcards plugin will not load the data.

-* To swap reply with question hit ctrl+alt+w.
-When a swap is done the current flash card is replaced by a new one.